 No attempt should be made by Masters’ of vessels to pay the bridge toll while making way through the bridge opening.
 Payment will only be taken by the Collector from Masters when they are secured alongside the jetties north and south of the bridge.

 Users are advised to contact the ESB Ardnacrusha hydroelectric power station (00353 (0)87 9970131) 48 hours in advance of commencing their journey to book passage through the locks at Ardnacrusha.
-It is advised NOT to undertake a voyage if more than one turbine is operating (20MW), due to the increased velocity of flow in the navigation channel, which can be dangerous.
+It is NOT advised to undertake a voyage if more than one turbine is operating (20MW), due to the increased velocity of flow in the navigation channel, which can be dangerous.
 To ascertain automatically in real time how many turbines are running, users can phone +353 (0)87 6477229.

-Further, passage of Sarsfield Lock should be booked on +353-87-7972998, on the day prior to travel and it should be noted also that transit is not possible two hours either side of low water.
+Passage through Sarsfield Lock should be booked on +353-87-7972998, on the day prior to travel and it should be noted also that transit is not possible two hours either side of low water.

 Lower Bann Navigation